History of Gaza: Economy; wine and textile production

-The depiction on the 6th-century Madaba Map supports the notion that Gaza was the most important political and commercial centre on the southern coast of Palestine.
-One of the goods the city exported between the fourth and seventh century was wine, which was grown around the city, often also cultivated by the various monasteries surrounding the city, exported around all the Mediterranean and mentioned by writers such as Jerome, Sidonius Apollinaris from Gaul and Isidore of Seville.
+One of the goods the city exported between the fourth and seventh century was Gaza wine, grown around the city as far as Yibna, also cultivated by some of the monasteries.
+Known as gazetum, it was exported around all the Mediterranean in locally produced amphorae identified by archaeologists as the Gaza jar, is and mentioned by writers such as Jerome, Sidonius Apollinaris from Gaul and Isidore of Seville.